Houstonian arrested and charged for allegedly creating pro-ISIS propaganda, FBI says

 U.S. Attorney Alamdar Hamdani and FBI Special Agent in Charge Douglas Williams Jr. said Anas Said was arrested on Nov.
-8 and is set for a detention hearing on Thursday.
+8. and pleaded not guilty during a hearing Thursday.

+Cell phone video shows federal agents moving in, and as Said was being taken into custody, the US attorney says he smashed his phone on the ground in an attempt to hide evidence.

 According to court documents, authorities discovered multiple social media accounts linked to Said showing his support for ISIS and the violent attacks carried out in its name in October 2023 via messages and posts.